bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

 The differences between strict mode and non-strict mode are the following:

-· The `with `statement is not allowed in strict mode.
+· The `with`statement is not allowed in strict mode.

-· In strict mode, all variables must be declared: a `ReferenceError `is thrown if you assign a value to an identifier that is not a declared variable, function, function parameter, catch clause parameter, or property of the global object.
+· In strict mode, all variables must be declared: a `ReferenceError`is thrown if you assign a value to an identifier that is not a declared variable, function, function parameter, catch clause parameter, or property of the global object.

 · In non-strict mode, this implicitly declares a global variable by adding a new property to the global object.

-· In strict mode, functions invoked as functions (rather than as methods) have a `this `value of undefined.
-(In non-strict mode, functions invoked as functions are always passed the global object as their `this `value.)
+· In strict mode, functions invoked as functions (rather than as methods) have a `this`value of undefined.
+(In non-strict mode, functions invoked as functions are always passed the global object as their `this`value.)

-· A function is invoked with `call() `or `apply()` , the `this `value is exactly the value passed as the first argument to `call()` or `apply()`.
-(In non-strict mode, `null `and `undefined `values are replaced with the global object and non-object values are converted to objects.)
+· A function is invoked with `call()`or `apply()` , the `this`value is exactly the value passed as the first argument to `call()` or `apply()`.
+(In non-strict mode, `null`and `undefined`values are replaced with the global object and non-object values are converted to objects.)

 · In strict mode, assignments to non-writable properties and attempts to create new properties on non-extensible objects throw a `TypeError`.
 (In non-strict mode, these attempts fail silently.)

-· In strict mode, code passed to `eval() `cannot declare variables or define functions in the caller's scope as it can in non-strict mode.
+· In strict mode, code passed to `eval()`cannot declare variables or define functions in the caller’s scope as it can in non-strict mode.
 Instead, variable and function definitions live in a new scope created for the `eval()`.
 This scope is discarded when the `eval()` returns.

 · In strict mode, the Arguments object in a function holds a static copy of the values passed to the function.
-In non-strict mode, the Arguments object has "magical" behavior in which elements of the array and named function parameters both refer to the same value.
+In non-strict mode, the Arguments object has “magical” behavior in which elements of the array and named function parameters both refer to the same value.

-· In strict mode, a `SyntaxError `is thrown if the `delete `operator is followed by an unqualified identifier such as a variable, function, or function parameter.
-(In non-strict mode, such a `delete `expression does nothing and evaluates to false.)
+· In strict mode, a `SyntaxError`is thrown if the `delete`operator is followed by an unqualified identifier such as a variable, function, or function parameter.
+(In non-strict mode, such a `delete`expression does nothing and evaluates to false.)

 · In strict mode, an attempt to delete a non-configurable property throws a `TypeError`.
 (In non-strict mode, the attempt fails and the delete expression evaluates to false.)